| | |

 1. Black Women Blueprint Fund

-This nonprofit is for women who are interested in starting businesses or groups that deal with topics including economic justice, education, police violence, and the criminal justice system.
+This non-profit is for women who are passionate about starting up businesses or groups that focus on issues such as gender equality, education, police violence, and the criminal justice system.

 3. Zions Bank Smart Women Grants